Vision & Mission

 Together with the incentives given by local government and the support for tree planting, many families who had left the Horqin Desert because of the desertification have now returned.
 By reshaping the Horqin community to what it once was, a better quality of life is brought back to those in the Horqin region.

 In 2001 we kicked off the above community service project to support greening activities in Horqin Desert through Green Network, a Japan-based non-profit organization.
 In 2006, we embarked on a journey to plant one million trees in the Horqin Desert.
+After reaching our goal in 2010, we set a second milestone to plant two million trees which was achieved in 2015.

 Since then we have been committed to tree planting activities in the Horqin Desert, assisting its recovery into the lush grassland it once was, with the goal of impacting the land and its people in a positive manner.
 To achieve this goal, an annual trip is planned and led by Timberland® Global Stewards.
 Made up of our staff, collaborative partners and members of the media, the Timberland® Global Stewards aims to witness and improve the overall situation, through both tree planting and shedding light on the Horqin Desert situation.